denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 between tape and paper, the “mag card” was short-lived partly because of its limited storage capacity, capricious feeding mechanism, and its persistent inscrutability.[^52]

-The structure of textual artifacts--from a simple leaflet to a novel in multiple volumes--has remained remarkably stable since the invention of movable type.
-One rarely finds a sentence that spans several paragraphs, for example.
-Nor would a contemporary reader expect to find pages of different sizes in the same tome.
-Long-standing historical conventions guide the production of printed text.
-Likewise, semantic and decorative units on a page exist within a strict hierarchy.
-No book of serious nonfiction, for example, would be typeset in a cursive font.
-Unless something out of the ordinary attracts their attention, readers tend to gloss the inconsequential details of formatting in favor of content.
-The material contexts of a well-designed book fade from view during reading.

 For a few decades after the advent of magnetic storage media but before the arrival of screen technology, the sign’s outward shape disappeared altogether.